-Mark Gorzkowski is a Licensed Clinical Professional Counselor who is trained in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
+Mark Gorzkowski is a Licensed Clinical Professional Counselor who is trained in Cognitive Behavioral Therapy (CBT), Exposure & Response Prevention, Dialectical Behavior Therapy (DBT), and Acceptance and Commitment Therapy (ACT).
 Mark received his Bachelor of Science from the University of Illinois at Urbana and his Master of Science in Clinical Psychology from Benedictine University.
+Mark is also a graduate of the International OCD Foundation Behavior Therapy Training Institute (BTTI).
 Mark has worked in the mental health field since 2005, and has experience in private practice, inpatient, partial hospitalization, and crisis management.
 Mark completed his internship at Alexian Brothers Behavioral Health Hospital in the Center for Anxiety and Obsessive Compulsive Disorder.
 He also previously worked at Linden Oaks Hospital in the Adolescent Inpatient Unit and the Assessment & Referral Center.
 Mark’s practice focuses on the treatment of individuals (age 16 and older) struggling with Obsessive Compulsive Disorder, phobias, social anxiety, depression, self-injury, interpersonal conflict, trauma, and emerging adult issues (such as college transitions and independent living).
 Mark is known by colleagues in the field for his compassionate yet direct approach, along with his ability to balance empathic listening with skill building, education, and guidance.
 In his free time, Mark enjoys watching baseball, playing basketball, woodworking, and watching Marvel movies.

 Colleen is a Licensed Professional Counselor and a Certified Alcohol and Drug Abuse Counselor.
 Colleen received her Bachelor of Arts Degree in Psychology from Elmhurst College and Master of Arts Degree in Clinical Counseling Psychology Counseling Practice from Roosevelt University.
 Colleen received her Addictions Counseling Certification at the College of DuPage.
 Colleen has been working in the Mental Health field since 2014, working in a variety of settings including at-home behavioral therapy, outpatient opiate/other substance use treatment, and inpatient crisis management.
 Colleen is trained in Cognitive-Behavioral Therapy (CBT), Person-Centered Therapy, Motivational Interviewing, and Play Therapy.
 Colleen has a special interest in working with individuals and families struggling with substance use issues.
 Colleen provides therapy to adolescents and adults struggling with substance use, depression, and anxiety as well as children (5 and older) with anxiety, depression, PTSD, and on the Autism Spectrum.
 Colleen believes in fostering a collaborative and creative environment to inspire change and personal growth.
 Colleen assesses for distinct needs and goals to direct therapy sessions in an individualized way.